-The agriculture sector comprised 13% of GDP in 2022 and employed about 24% of the labor force in 2021.
+The agriculture sector comprised 10% of GDP in 2023 and employed about 26% of the labor force.
 Because only 0.4% of Mongolia's land is arable and the long winters result in a short growing season, crop yields are low.
 Common crops include wheat, barley, oats, potatoes, cabbage, and carrots.

 Livestock: Animal husbandry has historically been the focus of the economy and today accounts for over 80% of agricultural production.
-Mongolian livestock traditionally includes the five "snouts" or tavan khoshuu: goats, sheep, cattle, horses, and camels (see p.
-2 of Sustenance and Health).
+Mongolian livestock traditionally includes the five "snouts" or tavan khoshuu: goats, sheep, cattle, horses, and camels (see Sustenance and Health).
 In 2021, Mongolia had some 67.3 million head of livestock, of which goats and sheep comprised 39% and 46% respectively.